 - It is critical the flower weight is 28 grams and not less (will not have enough for judging) or more than 30g (would be illegal).

-- It is preferable that you package your submission in a vacuum bag for shipping.
+- All submissions will be asked to be sealed in a vacuum bag for shipping.
 Be careful not to over-compress the bud if vacuum sealing.

 - All submissions must be in food grade packaging.

 - Any packages that have detectable smell will likely not be forwarded from the post office and therefore disqualified.

 - A tracking number is not required but is recommended and an adults signature is required for delivery.